alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 *   No animated GIFs on an infinite loop (which are distracting)
 * Nothing bright and flashing (an epilepsy risk)

+Posting slides online, or having printed copies, can also be useful for people who struggle to read from a projector.

 ### Remind able-bodied attendees not to interfere

-It can be useful to remind people of basic etiquette such as:
+Basic etiquette includes:

 *   Don't touch somebody's mobility or assistive devices
 *   Don't push somebody's wheelchair without explicit consent
 *   Don't pet service animals
 *   If somebody is using an interpreter, talk to the person, not their interpreter

+If your attendees aren't familiar with these rules, a reminder might be helpful.

 ### Have sufficient breaks between sessions

 Particularly in a large venue, it can be difficult for people to get around quickly.
-Maybe you have a wheelchair, or a child, or a foot injury, or you're just talking to somebody about the talk you've just seen.
+Maybe you have a wheelchair, or a child, or a foot injury, or you're just talking to somebody about the session that just finished.

 Make sure you plan sufficient breaks between session.
 People won't be rushing around the building to get to talks, and your speakers will be less distracted by late arrivals.